 - Jason Scheets, former COO, Star Struck, Inc.

-- Jeff Thiffault, former Manager, Operations, Major League Soccer
+- Jeff Thiffault, former Manager, Operations, Major League Soccer, Current Owner Contigo

 Get into the most exciting game off the field.

-Sports management is one of the most dynamic and enjoyable career choices today.
+Sport management is one of the most dynamic and enjoyable career choices today.
 What position will you play?
 With a degree in Management of Sports Industries, and the business skills that go with it, you have a number of career options.
-Picture yourself in one of these high-octane areas:
+Picture yourself in one of these exciting career areas:

 - Professional sports franchises